-We had no balance outstanding under the Revolver as of March 31, 2019 and as of December 31, 2018.
-We had outstanding letters of credit totaling \$15 million at the end of both periods, and this reduced our overall credit capacity under the Revolver.
+We had no balance outstanding under the Revolver as of June 30, 2019 and as of December 31, 2018.
+We had outstanding letters of credit totaling \$12 million and \$15 million as of June 30, 2019 and December 31, 2018, respectively, which reduced our overall credit capacity under the Revolver.

 Under the Amended and Restated Credit Agreement, the loan parties are subject to certain customary non-financial covenants, including certain restrictions on incurring certain types of indebtedness, creation of liens on certain assets, making of certain investments, and payment of dividends, as well as a maximum leverage ratio.
 Pursuant to Credit Agreement Amendments, effective July 18, 2016, the maximum leverage ratio has been adjusted to be based on the Total Net Leverage Ratio (as defined in the Amended and Restated Credit Agreement) and we are required, at all times (no longer solely when a threshold amount of revolving loans or letters of credit were outstanding), to maintain a Total Net Leverage Ratio of less than 4.5 to 1.0.
-As of March 31, 2019, we are in compliance with all covenants under the Amended and Restated Credit Agreement.
+As of June 30, 2019, we are in compliance with all covenants under the Amended and Restated Credit Agreement.